jackseagrist/Wildfire_Hackathon/index.md

 cell phone gps data to know who is still in the area???????
 FUture work???

+Based on notes with Scott should just focus on 1) Model perimeter prediction 2) estimate evacuation overlay 3) traffic data 4) hospitals, nursing homes, and school locations 5) ability to add in community refuge areas if fire/sheriff dept need to add in

+#### Model
+Here are some links for some stuff I found for the model.
+Able to generate perimeters with Flammap 6 software.
+But someone made a set of python scripts for generating perimeter to webmap, could maybe use that.
+Also could maybe use outputs from flammap to train AI model.
+This pdf lists out a lot of the other perimeter prediction softwares as well (Farsite, Nexus, Wi-fire, ArcFuels) http://unigis.sbg.ac.at/files_en/Mastertheses/Full/104195.pdf

 #### Future Work
 Alert or reference to where hospitals/nursing homes.
 And also the number of houses/ population density.
 Also the time of day will cause different types of evacuation (ask Scott)
 What to do for people without cars (we typically assume everyone is able, has a car, speaks english) - research (bodega bay santa rosa).
 Look into grassroots organizations for illegal immigrant and disabled populations help with evacuation (think about demographic layers)